"Look at everything as though you were seeing it for the first time or the last time."

 Seeing with Fresh Eyes

-The Mature Magician cultivates beginner's mind—the ability to see the world with fresh eyes, as if for the first time.
-This is the foundation of wisdom: releasing what you think you know to perceive what actually is.
+The Mature Magician cultivates beginner's mind: the ability to see the world as if for the first time.
+This is the foundation of wisdom.
+Release what we think we know and perceive what is.
 The same situation reveals new insights.
 The same person shows unexpected depths.
-Nothing needs to change except how you see it.
+Nothing needs to change except how we see it.

-The Manipulator thinks he already knows everything, using his assumptions to control and predict.
-He's trapped by his own certainty.
+The Manipulator thinks he already knows everything, using assumptions to control and predict.
+He is trapped by his own certainty.
 The Dummy sees nothing clearly, lost in confusion and mental fog.
-The Mature Magician sees with fresh eyes, releasing his mental constructs to perceive reality directly.
+The Mature Magician releases his mental constructs to perceive reality directly.

 Seeing with fresh eyes includes:

 Staying curious: The Magician asks questions and explores with genuine interest.
-Curiosity keeps perception fresh and opens pathways to wisdom.
+Curiosity keeps perception fresh.

 Remaining present: The Magician focuses on what's here, not his mental stories about what's here.
-Stories make everything familiar; presence reveals what's actually true.
+Stories make everything familiar.
+Presence reveals what's true.

 Questioning certainty: The Magician holds his knowledge lightly.
 The moment he's certain he knows, he stops seeing clearly.

 Recovering childlike wonder: The Magician sees the world with the amazement of a child.
-Children see freshly because they haven't yet built rigid mental models.
+Children see freshly because they have not yet built rigid mental models.

 Letting go of stories: The Magician drops the narratives that make everything familiar and predictable.
-He sees what's actually here, not his interpretation of it.
+He sees what is here, not his interpretation of it.

 This capacity transforms understanding.
-The problem you've struggled with reveals new solutions when you release your fixed ideas about it.
-Fresh eyes see what's actually present, not your accumulated assumptions.
+The problem we've struggled with reveals new solutions when we release our fixed ideas about it.
+Fresh eyes see what is present, not our accumulated assumptions.

-Look at everything as though you were seeing it for the first time or the last time.
-The Magician who sees with fresh eyes gains true wisdom.
-He perceives reality directly rather than through the filter of his beliefs.
+The Magician who sees with fresh eyes perceives reality directly rather than through the filter of his beliefs.
 The ordinary reveals its mysteries.
 The familiar shows unexpected depths.
 Every moment becomes an opportunity for insight.